 - Is there a plan for scientific publishing?

-- Is there a reference group where the foundation is represented in (mandatory in all the foundation’s projects).
+- Is there a project management group with representation from the foundation (mandatory in all the foundation’s projects).

 If questions arise, do not hesitate to contact one of us!